 Conclusions and future directions

 The paradigm that seems to be emerging in applied conservation genetics is that family structure in genetic datasets is an aberration or disease that has to be cured by removing siblings.
 We think it is dangerous to adopt this as a general perspective, even though it might be effective in some specific applications, such as Bayesian clustering.
 But if programs like STRUCTURE are not designed to deal properly with family structure that occurs naturally in all finite populations, perhaps the problem lies not with the data but the programs.
-As noted by Anderson and Dunham (2008), in theory it would be possible to modify Bayesian clustering methods to better account for family structure.
+As noted by Anderson and Dunham (2008), in theory it would be possible to modify Bayesian clustering methods to better account for family structure and such developments are being pursued in human genetics (Conomos et al. 2016).

 Our results show that purging putative siblings is not a good general strategy for either of the following: